Metallic bonding teaching resources

-Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about metallic bonding and structure (GCSE and Key Stage 3)
+Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about metallic bonding and structure and alloys (GCSE and Key Stage 3)

 Students must grasp a number of abstract concepts if they are to understand metallic bonding and metallic structure.
 They must construct images in their minds of cations, layers, delocalised electrons and electrostatic forces.
 This can prove very difficult so it can help to create and use scientific models in the classroom.
 The activities below guide students through the necessary steps to create models of metallic lattices, either in the lab or on the computer.
 Students can use these models to explain many of the physical properties of metals.
 After thinking about this topic a lot recently, I think the key is to make sure students appreciate that it doesn’t make sense to consider metallic bonding between specific ions and specific electrons – the electrostatic forces of attraction are between the cations and the sea of delocalised electrons.

 Creating a moving model of a metallic lattice